Understanding Supply Chain Management for Electronic Manufacturers

-Planning for supply chain success is important for all manufacturing, but particularly for the manufacturing of electronic systems.
+Planning for supply chain success is important for all manufacturing, but particularly for electronic manufacturers.
 Shortages of components or materials, as well as an oversupply of inventory, can both cause problems that will impact your profit, efficiency, and reliability.
 Understanding supply chain management will help you avoid logistics challenges.

 Supply chain management is the network that connects the logistics of product manufacturing and service delivery.
 Well designed supply chain management can improve product quality, customer satisfaction, and efficiency.
 When you are developing your plan for a supply chain management system, focus on: